pichayut/automated_chess/src/writeup/WriteUp.md

 - When you faced Clamps, what did the code you used do?
 Was it just your jamboree?
 Did you do something fancier?
   <pre>It was an implementation of JamboreeSearcher with move ordering due to the heuristic methodology.
 For example,
   we combined the history heuristic with the capturing heuristic.
-Also, we implemented iterative deepening to help speed things up and to find the history for the heuristics.</pre>
+Also, we implemented iterative deepening to help speed things up and to find the history for the heuristics.
+The name of the bot is DeepeningJamboree.</pre>

 - Did you enjoy watching your bot play on the server?
 Is your bot better at chess than you are?
   <pre>Yes, it was very neat to see it actually play out and work.
 The bot is much better at chess than we are since you know, it's a computer